A guide to the DOT tire regulations for buses and trucks, including using adequate tires, and inspecting and maintaining them

 - Tread measurement: Under § 393.75(c) of the DOT tire regulations, all tires – even the rear tires on a truck or bus – “shall have a tread groove pattern depth of at least 2⁄32 of an inch when measured in a major tread groove.”

 - Regrooved tires: The tire regulations even outline the requirements for regrooved tires.
 Sections § 393.75(d) mandates that no bus shall use regrooved tires on the front wheels.
 Meanwhile, section § 393.75(e) limits the load capacity that trucks may place on regrooved tires if the tires are going to be used “on the front wheels of any truck or truck tractor.”

-- Visual inspection of tires: The requirements also state that there is a duty for the truck driver to visually inspect tires as well as review the last driver’s vehicle inspection report (if one was prepared or submitted) to determine if any defects or deficiencies in the tires were noted.
+- Visual inspection of tires: The DOT tire regulations also state that there is a duty for the truck driver to visually inspect tires as well as review the last driver’s vehicle inspection report (if one was prepared or submitted) to determine if any defects or deficiencies in the tires were noted.
 (49 CFR Parts 396.13 and 396.11) This makes sense.
 Of course, how would a truck driver or a truck company know that the truck’s tires are in need of maintenance if they do not regularly inspect them?
 Truck drivers should check their tires before even turning on their truck.
 In the course of a delivery, truck drivers should inspect their tires at every opportunity, and monitor tire pressure along the way as well.